NaiyaJS/PluralSite/README.md

 # Java Collections - Lists and Maps

 ## Introduction
 Java Lists and Maps are part of the Java Collections Framework, which provides a set of classes and interfaces to work with collections of objects.
-In this README, we'll explore Lists and Maps, their interfaces, methods, and common operations.

 ### Collection Interface
 The `Collection` interface is the root interface for all collections in Java.
 To be considered a collection, certain methods must be implemented, including `add()`, `remove()`, `size()`, `contains()`, and more.
 Collections can be divided into two subgroups: Lists and Sets.